 When you’re looking to lose weight, your first instinct might be to go on a diet.
 There’s always a new fad plan that seems to be more and more restrictive.
-Because they’re so difficult to maintain, says Natalie Allen, RD, a dietitian and instructor with the University of Missouri, people fail more often than they succeed.
+Because they’re so difficult to maintain, says Natalie Allen, RD, a dietitian and instructor with Missouri State University, people fail more often than they succeed.
 Most diets help with weight loss in the short term, but when the weight loss tapers off, people go back to their old ways and regain the weight.
 Here’s the science behind why most diets won’t work

 “One of the biggest issues for people, besides getting tired of the limited options, is it’s so much work,” she says.
 “People need to plan, go to the store, cook healthy things—when a diet controls every decision in your life, it’s difficult to sustain.”